smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 ### Middleware Position

-This logging middleware middleware should be applied outside of the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) after its construction in the (generated) `operation_registry.rs` file.
+This logging middleware should be applied outside of the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) after its construction in the (generated) `operation_registry.rs` file.
 The middleware should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) to cause minimal disruption.

 An easy position to apply the logging middleware is illustrated below in the form of `Logging{Operation}::new`: